 Chemical peels.
 Chemical peels are often used to minimize sun-damaged skin, irregular skin color and superficial scars.
 The top layer of skin is removed with a chemical applied to the skin.
 By removing the top layer, new skin regenerates.
 This often improves its

 Soft tissue augmentation or dermal filler injections.
 A soft tissue filler is injected beneath the skin to replace the body's natural collagen that has been lost.
 There are many different kinds of fillers available.
 Fillers are generally used to treat wrinkles, scars, and facial lines.
-They also treats wrinkles caused by volume loss and repetitive muscle contraction.
+They also treat wrinkles caused by volume loss and repetitive muscle contraction.
 Fillers are also used to